gwannon/ideasRoleras/Bandageless/03TheMuseum.md

 1. **There is a group of white-collar thieves:** You must avoid the guards and the thieves, and the alarms could go off at any moment.
 2. **Hostage Situation:** You wake up in the middle of a hostage situation.
 There are no guards, but there are trained ex-military personnel with powerful firearms.
 3. **Fire:** A terrible fire is devouring the museum.
 You must avoid the smoke, the fire, and the firefighters.
-Remember, it's escape or burn to death.
+Remember, it is escape or burn to death.
 4. **Seriously Wounded:** You must flee, taking with you a fellow mummy who has been severely damaged by time or seriously injured by a jackal.
 5. **Strikes and Pickets:** The museum workers are on strike and have taken over the museum.
 There are pickets everywhere, people sleeping in sleeping bags, etc.

 \sp

 6. **The room has no exit:** You reach a room with no exit and must return the way you came.
-You'll have to face what was in the previous room again and you'll have to erase the last checkmark from the room clock.
+You will have to face what was in the previous room again and you will have to erase the last checkmark from the room clock.

 ### Missions